 Applications of Greenhouse Gas Protocol

 Since the development of the first edition of the protocol in 2001, businesses of different scales have adopted it in creating their own GHG inventories.
-The adoption of the protocol globally can be attributed to efforts of WRI and WBCSD towards getting businesses, environmental groups, and governments on boards.
+The adoption of the protocol globally can be attributed to the efforts of WRI and WBCSD toward getting businesses, environmental groups, and governments on boards.